AbhinayKrPandey/Language-translator-using-transformer-from-scratch/README.md

-# Transformer Translation From Scratch
+# Language Translator using Transformer From Scratch

-A minimal, from-scratch implementation of a Transformer model for neural machine translation (NMT) using PyTorch, based on the seminal paper:
+This project is a minimal, from-scratch implementation of a Transformer model for neural machine translation (NMT) using PyTorch.
+It's based on the seminal paper, "Attention Is All You Need" (Vaswani et al., 2017).
 > Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).
 [Attention Is All You Need](https://arxiv.org/abs/1706.03762). *Advances in Neural Information Processing Systems*, 30.

+The goal is to demonstrate a complete end-to-end workflow for building, training, and evaluating a sequence-to-sequence translation model.
+The model is specifically configured for translating sentences from English to French.A minimal, from-scratch implementation of a Transformer model for neural machine translation (NMT) using PyTorch, based on the seminal paper.

 This project demonstrates how to build, train, and evaluate a sequence-to-sequence translation model from scratch.

 ## Features
-- Custom Transformer encoder-decoder architecture
+***Custom Architecture:*** A complete, custom implementation of the Transformer encoder-decoder architecture.
-- Tokenization using HuggingFace Tokenizers
+***Tokenization:*** Utilizes HuggingFace Tokenizers for efficient text processing.
-- Training/validation on OPUS Books
-- BLEU, Word Error Rate, and Character Error Rate evaluation
+***Training & Evaluation:*** Trained and validated on the OPUS Books dataset, with performance measured using BLEU, Word Error Rate (WER), and Character Error Rate (CER).
-- TensorBoard logging
+***Reproducibility:*** Integrated TensorBoard logging to monitor training and performance metrics.
+***Visualization:*** Includes tools to visualize attention weights, providing insights into the model's decision-making process.

 ## Installation